 Casebia leases office and laboratory facilities under non-cancelable operating lease agreements.
 The lease agreements contain free or escalating rent payment provisions.
-Casebia recognizes rent expense under such leases on a straight-line basis over the term of the lease with the difference between the expense and the payments recorded as deferred rent on the consolidated balance sheet.
+Casebia recognizes rent expense under such leases on a straight-line basis over the term of the lease with the difference between the expense and the payments recorded as deferred rent on the consolidated balance sheets.
 Amounts received from lessors are accounted for as lease incentives, which are amortized as a reduction of rent expense over the term of the lease.
+Amounts received from lessees under subleases equal amounts owed under Casebia's original lease and are recognized on a straight-line basis as a reduction of rent expense over the term of the sublease.
 Lease renewal periods are considered on a lease-by-lease basis in determining the lease term.